Things to see and do - Copenhagen

 The large art collection, established by the brewer Carl Jacobsen in 1882, is at the origin of this museum.
 It boasts the biggest collection of antiquities in Northern Europe (the Etruscan section is particularly impressive), and a collection of French art from the 19C and 20C, including a large portfolio of Impressionist and post-Impressionist works.
 The museum also houses numerous Danish sculptures and important canvases by 19C Danish artists.

-No clever fountains here, but hundreds of Venetian lights that make this eight-hectare park so magical.
-There are 400,000 flowers and 110,000 lightbulbs here and the park is a few steps away from the Town Hall.
-Since it was opened in 1843, this has become the most popular attraction in Denmark, not least with the people of Copenhagen for whom this is their favourite spot for a stroll.
+Exotic buildings, fairytale castles and Venetian lights at night that make this 8ha hectare amusement park so magical.
+Tivoli counts 400 000 flowers and is just a stone's throw from the town hall.
+Since it opened in 1843, it has become the most popular attraction in Denmark, not least with the people of Copenhagen: it is their favourite spot for a stroll or for trying out one of the various activities.